 The boring (but very important) bit

-The study is confidential.to
+The study is confidential.
+That means we’ll take the information you share with us and mix it with lots of other interviews and workshops so no one could link what you share to you.

 Participating in this research is entirely voluntary, and if you do not want to take part, you can withdraw at any time without giving a reason (even after the workshop!).